anna-sahradyan/weather-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with https://weather-app-18246.web.app/
+# Open https://weather-app-18246.web.app/ to view it in the browser.